flamingock/flamingock-examples/graalvm/README.md

 ## Proven functionalities

-This example demonstrates the following functionalities:
-1. Using Flamingock in a Graalvm project
-  - Demonstrates how integrate Flamingock in a project that uses Graalvm.
+This example demonstrates how to use Flamingock in a Graalvm project.

 ___